dkosmari/imgupload-server/README.md

 ## Security

 There is NO SECURITY implemented in this server.
 Anyone can upload anything they want.
-DO NOT leave this server exposed to the internet.
+DO NOT leave this server exposed to the internet, nor to your roommates.